See what the IHS Markit Score report has to say about Choice Hotels International Inc.

 - Economic output in this company's sector is expanding

-Short interest is low for CHH with fewer than 5% of shares on loan.
-Additionally, this was an improvement in sentiment as investors who seek to profit from falling equity prices reduced their short positions on December 24.
+Short interest is moderate for CHH with between 5 and 10% of shares outstanding currently on loan.
+This represents an increase in short interest as investors who seek to profit from falling equity prices added to their short positions on December 31.

 ETF/Index ownership | Positive

 ETF activity is positive.
-Over the last month, ETFs holding CHH are favorable with net inflows of $9.59 billion.
-This was the highest net inflow seen over the last one-year.Error parsing the SmartText
+Over the last month, growth of ETFs holding CHH is favorable, with net inflows of $11.29 billion.
+This is among the highest net inflows seen over the last one-year and the rate of additional inflows appears to be increasing.

 PMI by IHS Markit | Positive